tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ---

 ## L13: Thu 6/26/2025 Review and Practice

+Grading update...
+I've decided to only assign Ch9 and 10 next week and no more additional labs, so there will be 26 total skills and your grade will be 22 + 3*S where S is the number of skills you master (with participation being 1 skill)

 Next week we cover Python Classes and Exceptions on Monday and Tuesday.
 I'll hold office hours on Wed and Thu to help everyone complete their homework All the homework is due by Thursday 7/3 before midnight.